jolejarz/neural-network-c/README.md

 # Artificial Neural Network Library for C

 This repository contains a library for building and training artificial neural networks (**annl.c**).
-The library is written in ANSI C and is designed as a simple, general, and fast platform for supervised machine learning for C programmers.
+The library is written in C and is designed as a platform for supervised machine learning for C programmers.
 It is a work in progress.

 # License and Copyright